mcflugen/nsf_supporting_docs/docs/Hutton_Facilities_and_Equipment.md

 installed UPS system.
 Beach is supported by the CU ITS Managed Services (UnixOps) under contract to CSDMS.

+A new supercomputer, funded by NSF under Grant No. AC-1532236, is currently under procurement.
+The exact details of the system are not yet determined but the peak performance will be about 500 TFLOPS.
+The system will have 10 GPU nodes containing two NVIDIA K80 GPUs, 5 high-memory nodes with about 1 TB of main memory and in a second deployment 20 Xeon Phi ("Knight’s Landing") nodes for development.

+## Data Storage

+Researchers using the computational resources at CU Boulder will have a home directory with 2GB and a project space consisting of 250 GB of storage.
+Additional storage is provided as part of a storage condominium at a cost of
+$100 per TB for single copy storage.
+Tape and HSM are additional storage options that are available for archive data.

+**PetaLibrary**

+The two main categories of services are offered to members of the PetaLibrary are Active storage for data that needs to be accessed frequently and Archive storage for data that is accessed infrequently.
+Active data is always stored on disk and is accessible to researchers on compute resources managed by RC.
+Archive storage consists of a two level hierarchical storage management (HSM) solution, with disk storage for data that is more likely to be accessed and tape for data that is less likely to be accessed frequently.
+The cost for the research is $100/TB/year for disk and $20/TB/year for tape.

+## Web Server

+A web server through the Community Surface Dynamics Modeling System (CSDMS, NSF funded) and the Dartmouth Flood Observatory (DFO, mainly NASA funded) (Letter of collaboration Syvitski).
+These two programs purchased a

+The CSDMS web server is a PowerEdge R730 Dell Server.
+The Dell Server contains:

+-  8 x 16GB RAM memory capacity
+-  2 Intel Xeon E5-2630 v3 2.4GHz, 20M Cache, 8.00GT/s QPI, Turbo, HT, 8
+   core/16T (85W) processors
+-  8 x 4TB hard drives configured as a RAID 6 to minimize data loss in the event of a hard drive failure.

+Critical data are backed-up daily through a backup server supported by the CSDMS program.
+A backup server, monthly maintenance costs (for both the web and backup servers) and a seven-year hardware warranty is covered by CSDMS.

 ## Peripherals

 B&W and Color LaserJet printers, Color Scanners, and a HP Design Jet 5000PS